 It is common practice to pay employees on a monthly basis.

-Hong Kong’s minimum hourly wage rate is currently set at HKD 37.50.
+Hong Kong’s minimum hourly wage rate is currently (February 2023) set at HKD 37.50.
+In May 2023, the minimum pay rate will rise to HKD 40 per hour.

 After four consecutive days of sickness-related absence from work, employees are entitled to sick pay equal to four fifths of their usual daily wages.
 However, it is mandatory to provide a medical certificate.